• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-Picasso's life and his loved ones - especially in relation to Picasso's relationship with and to women an endless topic, on which serious artists and excited feminists, outraged petty bourgeois and imaginative cookbook authors, confused social scientists and envious boulevard journalists from probably every conceivable viewing angle.
+Picasso's life and his loves – especially regarding Picasso's relationship with women – is an endless topic on which serious art historians and agitated feminists, outraged petit bourgeois and imaginative cookbook authors, confused social scientists and envious tabloid journalists have expressed themselves exhaustively from virtually every conceivable point of view.

-Therefore, a sketch in 7 scenes follows the private side of the artist - an intensely lived life.
+Therefore, what follows is a sketch in 7 scenes about the private side of the artist – an intensely lived life.

-Scene 4: The not so safe "port of marriage"
+1 Scene 4: The not-so-safe “harbor of marriage”

-• An premiere with a violent start and sarcastic aftermath
+1.2 A world premiere with a violent opening and a sarcastic aftermath

-• He should be right with his bad premonitions:
+1.4 He was right about his bad premonitions:

 Art-O-Gram-Picasso and love (scene 4)